teamnovu/eslint-config-nuxt/README.md

 # code-standards
-This package provides shared configurations projects.
+This package provides shared configurations for projects.